quicwg/base-drafts/draft-ietf-quic-http.md

 ## HTTP Message Exchanges {#request-response}

-A client sends an HTTP request on a client-initiated bidirectional QUIC stream.
+A client sends an HTTP request on a request stream, which is a client-initiated bidirectional QUIC stream; see {{request-streams}}.
 A client MUST send only a single request on a given stream.
 A server sends zero or more interim HTTP responses on the same stream as the request, followed by a single final HTTP response, as detailed below.
-See Section 14 of {{!SEMANTICS}}
-for a description of interim and final HTTP responses.
+See Section 14 of {{!SEMANTICS}} for a description of interim and final HTTP responses.

 Pushed responses are sent on a server-initiated unidirectional QUIC stream; see
 {{push-streams}}.
 A server sends zero or more interim HTTP responses, followed